tedneward/Research/content/languages/polygene.md

 title=Apache Polygene
 tags=language, jvm
-summary=(Retired)
+summary=(Retired) Composite Oriented Programming implementation.
 ~~~~~~

 [Website](http://polygene.apache.org/)

 # Highlights
-Highlights
-Principles
-Composite Oriented Programming builds on some principles that are not addressed by Object Oriented Programming at all.
+Principles: Composite Oriented Programming builds on some principles that are not addressed by Object Oriented Programming at all.

-Behavior depends on Context
+* Behavior depends on Context
-Decoupling is a virtue
+* Decoupling is a virtue
-Business Rules matters more.
+* Business Rules matters more.
-Classes are dead, long live interfaces.
+* Classes are dead, long live interfaces.
-Behavior Depends on Context
+* Behavior Depends on Context

 Many objects has life cycles that are more extensive than the simple model that Object Oriented Programming model wants us to believe.
 A few simple examples;

 An egg becomes a chicken which in turn becomes food.